t1mj4cks0n/DoorSecurity/docs/README.md

 	>sudo bash install.sh

+		enter your username at the start of this script. if your name is pi then enter pi

 		setting up paramiko repo will take a while (paramiko credit to = paramiko, this is not owned byme)

 		after it has finished intalling you will end up in the config file where you can edit it to your requirements